gerbenvoshol/shvault/README.md

   You can also append a string or password to a vault from stdin printf "MyPassword" | ./shvault_static -a MySecretPassword

+  Use in authentication script
+  some_application -username=myuser -password=$(./shvault_static -s MySecretPassword)

-  Run as command : Last but not least you can store short command scripts and execute the vaulted string content as command(s).
+  Run as command :
+  Last but not least you can store short command scripts and execute the vaulted string content as command(s).
 This is practical if you need to put commands in scripts that have sensitive strings or passwords in plain text.
 This will hide those strings or commands from the script.